-Eating Disorders Recovery Is Challenging
+Eating Disorders Are Challenging

 Many people try to stop on their own and find that eating disorders are very persistent addictions.
 Like other addictions, it’s virtually impossible to stop without help.
 Yes, they are within the definition of a chronic relapsing brain disease which is the same as other addictions.
 The symptoms are similar to other addictions, too.
 Those who struggle with eating disorders are obsessed by eating, or not eating, or bingeing, or throwing up.
 They have similar symptoms to other addictions which include lying about it, hiding it; craving their behavior; being unable to stop despite negative consequences and even risk of death.

 Eating Disorder Recovery is possible, however.
 Each person’s recovery is different.
 Some people require therapy, a physician, a food coach or nutritionist, the support of family and new friends, as well as a 12 step program.
 Overeaters Anonymous is one.
 All of these components are necessary for dealing with an eating disorder and conquering it.

 Here are the 7 components for an Eating Disorder Recovery